 Even when it first opened back in 1898, the Russian Museum owned many canvases painted by such masters of the second half of the nineteenth century as Ivan Aivazovsky, Konstantin Makovsky, Ilya Repin, Vasily Polenov and Vasily Surikov.
 Although the selection of works before the revolution was often hampered by the conservative tastes of museum officialdom, the collection nevertheless grew in breadth thanks to the efforts of Alexander Benois, Albert Benois, Igor Grabar and Pyotr Neradovsky.

 Permanent exhibition of Russian Folk art of XVII-XXIth centuries includes some 1,500 exhibits.
-Arranged chronologically, they show history of development of Peasant art and of local centres of artistic crafts, all their main kinds and genres.
+Arranged chronologically, they show history of the development of Peasant art and of local centres of artistic crafts, all their main kinds and genres.

 The collection of masterpieces, chosen by the Russian Museum will allow you to make a first impression of the collection of the Russian Museum.